gavinlyonsrepo/RpiMotorLib/Documentation/Servo_RPI_GPIO.md

 Software
 --------------------------------------------

+Note: There are two different options for controlling the servo.
+When using Rpi_GPIO option you may notice twitching at certain delays and stepsizes.
+This is the result of the implementation of the RPIO PWM software timing.
+If the application requires precise control the user can pick the pigpio library which uses hardware based timing.
+The disadvantage being they must install another an extra dependencies.

 The library file has a single class which controls the servo The class is called SG90servo but works for all listed as tested.